The engine is designed with the following principles in mind: scene independence and service-orientation.

 Naninovel<Editor>for editor (outside of play mode).

-All the required gameobjects are created on engine initialization, which is executed automatically and asynchronously when the application starts (right after entering play mode or running a build) via a RuntimeInitializeOnLoadMethod method.
-You can change this behavior by disabling
+All the required game objects are created on engine initialization, which is executed automatically and asynchronously when the application starts (right after entering play mode or running a build) via a RuntimeInitializeOnLoadMethod method.
+To customize the initialization scenario, see manual initialization guide.

 Most of the engine features are implemented via engine services.
 Engine service is an implementation of an